UlasKamis/UlasKamis/README.md

-- 👋 Hi, I’m @UlasKamis
+- 👋 Hi, I’m @Chick Hicks
-- 👀 I’m interested in Luis Binne
+- 👀 I’m interested in cars
-- 🌱 I’m currently learning Luis Binne
+- 🌱 I’m currently learning validation
-- 💞️ I’m looking to collaborate on Luis Binne
+- 💞️ I’m looking to collaborate on karaoke
-- 📫 How to reach me: via Luis Binne

 <!---
 UlasKamis/UlasKamis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.